StarlaneStudios/vscode-comment-anchors/README.md

 **Required properties:**
 - tag - *Specifies the name of the tag*
 - scope - *The scope of a tag.
 Specifying "file" will only make these visible in the 'File Anchors' list*
-- iconColor - *The color used for the icon*
 - highlightColor - *The color used for highlighting the tag*

 **Optional properties:**
 - backgroundColor - *The color used as tag background*
+- iconColor - *An optional color to apply to the icon, or "auto" for automatic theme detection.
+Defaults to using highlightColor*
 - styleComment - *Boolean indicating whether to style the entire comment, or just the tag*
 - borderStyle - *Style to be applied to the tag border (See https://www.w3schools.com/cssref/pr_border.asp)*
 - borderRadius - *The curvature radius of the border (Requires borderStyle)*